mbs908/digitalelectronics/README.md

 Write your text here.

 ## References
-1-	Class lectures such as the PP’lecture and notes.
+1-Class lectures such as the PP’lecture and notes.

-2-	La pagina web que miro Enol
+2-La pagina web que miro Enol